 Preparation:

-- In mixing bowl, combine all ingredients and transfer to a foil-lined baking sheet.
+- In a mixing bowl, combine all ingredients and transfer to a foil-lined baking sheet.